Drop-it-Like-its-HotSpot/WebServer_REST_API/README.md

 Add '/:session_id' to url

 ####POST
-de Post request with a JSON Object of all the details for a chatroom will create a chatroom in the DB.
+de Post request with form urlencoded data for all the details for a chatroom will create a chatroom in the DB.

 ```javascript
 {